sutoiku/puffin/docs/Query Proxy.md

 ## Benefits for Users
 - No need to install one DuckDB extension for every query generator
 - Data and metadata confidentiality when running query generator on user's VPC
+- Cloud-side acceleration of query generation and query optimization